hassanMuhamad/angular-design-patterns/parts/classical-patterns.md

 ### Unlock the full power of observable with TypeScript parameters

 The implementation we saw is the basic implementation of the observer pattern.
-It has some weak points such in order to knows if something has changed we need to iterate over all the subjects and runs a test between its current state and its previous one.
+It has some weak points such as in order to know if something has changed we need to iterate over all the subjects and runs a test between its current state and its previous one.

 A better approach is to modify the _notify_ method of the observer to get more details.
-As an example we could add optional parameters as the example shows:
+As an example we could add optional parameters like the example shows:

 ```typescript
 export interface Observer {